Updated on June, 4th, 2019

-- Take an overnight pad, unwrap and unfold it (keeping the stickers at place)
+- Take an overnight pad, unwrap and unfold it (keeping the stickers in place)

 - Add aloe vera gel to the whole area of the pad (be generous with that)

-- You can also add 5-10 drops of lavender, rosemary and geranium essential oils.
+- You can also add 5-10 drops of the lavender, rosemary, and geranium essential oils.

 - Fold the pad back and put it into the package.

-- Put several ready-made pads in a freezer bag and out them in your freezer.
+- Put several ready-made pads in a freezer bag and into your freezer.

 And you’re done!

 It’s brutal.
-It interferes with you mood.
+It interferes with your mood.
 It may trigger postpartum depression.
 It makes you angry.
 Like, REALLY ANGRY!
 I remember this feeling.
 It was so strong and so unfamiliar.
 I’ve never experienced such severe negative emotions before.
 I was scared of them.
-How can you help yourself in this situations?
+How can you help yourself in this situation?
 (When you feel like negative emotions start taking over)

 - Sleep!
-Forget about everything (expect caring for the baby, of course) and get some sleep as soon as your baby’s snoozing!
+Forget about everything (expect to care for the baby, of course) and get some sleep as soon as your baby’s snoozing!
 Learn to take short naps.
 You will feel such a difference!
 I mean it.

 - Sob it out!
 It’s okay to cry.
 Actually, sobbing was the first thing I remember to be doing postpartum.
 I was crying heavily.
 I went through a lot mentally.
 All these pregnancy and delivery stuff is nothing like getting through an emotional rollercoaster first couple of weeks (or even months!) postpartum.
 You can’t be prepared for it.
 You just have to embrace the fact you’ll be really vulnerable.